Dianthus: Cultivation

 Over 100 varieties have gained the Royal Horticultural Society's Award of Garden Merit.

-Culture
+In culture

 In the language of flowers, pink Dianthus symbolize boldness.

 Dianthus gratianopolitanus – the Cheddar pink – was chosen as the county flower of Somerset in 2002 following a poll by the wild flora conservation charity Plantlife.
 Dianthus japonicus is the official flower of Hiratsuka, Kanagawa, Japan.

 In Japan, Dianthus superbus – the fringed pink or nadeshiko – is used in the term Yamato nadeshiko to describe the archetype of a traditional ideal woman.